A JOURNEY THROUGH THE HOLY LAND

 In Cana, a small town near Nazareth, the Lord performed his first miracle, turning water into wine at Our Lady’s request.Download

-Jesus resided for some time in this small community on the shores of the Lake of Gennesaret, the center of his public ministry in Galilee.Download
+Jesus resided for some time in this small community on the shores of the Lake of Gennesaret, which was the center of his public ministry in Galilee.Download

 On a hill overlooking the Sea of Galilee, a sanctuary commemorates the place where Jesus preached the Sermon on the Mount.Download